Pimped Out

-"Pimped Out" is the second single from Brooke Valentine's second album, Physical Education.
-It features American southern rap group Dem Franchize Boyz.
+"Pimped Out" is a song recorded by American R&B singer Brooke Valentine.
+It was released as the second single from her sophomore album, Physical Education.
+The song features the southern hip hop group Dem Franchize Boyz.
 The single was released in 2006 and peaked at #87 on the Billboard Hot R&B/Hip-Hop Songs chart.

 In 2007, it had been announced that the album had been shelved.
 A mixtape titled Physical Education: The Mixtape was released in April 2009, and it featured the track.

 The song was mixed by Kevin "KD" Davis.